genjax-dev/genjax-chi/docs/genjax/library/generative_functions/interpreted.md

       show_root_heading: true

 GenJAX's `interpreted` generative function language is a non-accelerated variant of GenJAX suited for rapid prototyping and instructional uses.
-It cannot access the accleration features of JAX, and (therefore) cannot use automatic differentiation (AD) either, it does can be used somewhat more flexibly.
+It cannot access the acceleration features of JAX, and (therefore) cannot use automatic differentiation (AD) either, but it can be used somewhat more flexibly.

 In particular, you can use ordinary Python control flow in your generative functions.
-In `static` GenJAX, you would use combinators to handle forks in the road rather than if statements.
-Further, `static` requires an up front commitment to the shape of vectors and tensors so that efficient use of acceleration hardware may be made.
+In `@Static` GenJAX, you would use combinators to handle forks in the road rather than if statements.
+Further, `@Static` requires an up front commitment to the shape of vectors and tensors so that efficient use of acceleration hardware may be made.

 In the interpreted language, there is no such restriction; the length of a vector